Ssri7774/Mailgun-Events-Extractor/README.md

    git clone <repository-url>
    cd <repository-directory>
 2. **Install required packages (if any):**
    Ensure you have the necessary Python libraries installed.
 You can create a virtual environment and install any required packages.
-If you're using only built-in libraries (like json, csv, etc.), no additional installation is needed.
+If you're using only built-in libraries (like `json`, `csv`, etc.), no additional installation is needed.

 ## Usage